 About The Author

-Grace is an American college student, so by default, that makes her cheap.
-She spends her time cooking, biking all across Tokyo to save on train tickets, and going to midnight grocery sales to buy newly-expired food for a fraction of the cost.
-As a part time blogger and a full time student, she has plenty of time to explore Tokyo.
+Grace is a Texan girl, married to a Japanese salaryman, living in Tokyo.
+She is a master of everything cheap and spends her time cooking, biking all across Tokyo to save on train tickets, and going to midnight grocery sales to buy newly-expired food for a fraction of the cost.
+As a freelance writer, comic book artist, and occasional tv personality on Japanese tv, she has plenty of time to explore Tokyo.

 Get the Top Tokyo Cheapo Hacks - Join The Mailing List